 These tips are written primarily with cycle tourers and bikepackers in mind, as that’s the focus of this blog – but they could just as well be applied if you’re on a thru-hike or backpacking trip – just as long as you’re carrying a suitable lightweight tent (or, if you think tents suck, one of the many tent alternatives for sleeping outdoors).

 1. Talk to local people

 If you’re unsure about the safety of your surroundings, or whether wild camping will be tolerated, stop and talk to whoever is around.
-99% of the time, the people you meet will be very happy to help you find a suitable spot for your tent, and if you’re near a settlement it’s always best to have the locals’ blessing if possible.
+99% of the time, the people you meet will be very happy to help you find a suitable spot for your tent.
+Especially if you’re near a settlement, it’s always best to have the locals’ blessing if possible.

 (If there’s nobody around, of course – great!
 Wild camping couldn’t be easier!)

 2. Know when to stop

 If you’re in open country, allow at least 1–2 daylight hours to locate a suitable campsite.
 Allow even more time while you’re still learning what makes a good spot.